crystal-lang/rfcs/text/0015-time-monotonic.md

 # Unresolved questions

-- The name for the type is not settled.
-Alternatives:
-  - `Time::Monotonic`: Concise and explicit about clock domain, but less precise about _what_ it is.
-Aligns with existing `Time.monotonic`.
-  - `Time::Instant`: More generic, leaves room for multiple backends.
-  - ?
 - The `#-` method for calculating a duration between two instants is simple, but can lead to mistakes based on the order of operands.
 It's also susceptiple to errors in monotonicity which can lead to negative durations.